gretaegan/MS1-flightschool/README.md

 # Flight School

+This website is my first Milestone Project on the Code Institute Full Stack Web Developer Course.

 My project is a website for a flight school that trains people to become commercial airline pilots.
 I chose this idea based on my own experience of becoming a commercial pilot and my knowledge of aviation.
  In 2019 there was a huge worldwide demand for commercial pilots and while the pandemic has paused this, it is expected that when aviation recovers the demand will be even greater.
 Pilots will need to be trained and flight schools will become valuable once again.